gregbeech/blinkboxbooks.github.io/_posts/2015-01-21-oo-page-models-for-calabash.md

 ... # do something on the screen foobar.touch() # at this point foobar may not be available in the UI anymore.
 We will receive same exception as if we called touch("foobar")
 {% endhighlight %}

-# Next steps

-- Distinguish base class for Sections from Page base class and support section selectors (trait for a section defined within a specific page)
-- Support collection of elements and sections (concept from [Siteprism](https://github.com/natritmeyer/site_prism))
-- This could grow into an abstraction layer on top of any mobile automation driver (e.g. Appium); if we have to switch at some point later, or would like to re-use the same page-models API for a different automation project.
-We even had an idea to grow it into a driver for capybara, but were not convinced that the game would be worth the candle.

 # Code snapshots